Built Heritage Investment Scheme 2018

-Longford County Council, in conjunction with the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs, is inviting applications the Built Heritage Investment Scheme 2017 (BHIS).
-This scheme seeks to and stimulate employment and assist the owners/occupiers of protected structures with repairs.
+Longford County Council, in conjunction with the Department of Culture, Heritage & the Gaeltacht, is inviting applications the Built Heritage Investment Scheme 2018 (BHIS 2018).
+This scheme seeks to assist the owners/occupiers of protected structures with repairs to their historic buildings, and stimulate employment in the construction and traditional skills industries.

 Eligible structures include: